Time Speed Distance Calculator

 Who can use this calculator?

 This calculator is useful for students, teachers, and anyone who wants to calculate or understand time, speed, or distance in daily life, road trips, or exam preparation.
-Schools and institutions that need to create identity badges for staff or students can also use the free ID Card Generator as a handy companion tool.

 Is this calculator suitable for competitive exams?